ethangraham2001/big-data-notes/06-wide-column-stores.md

 In General, old data is persisted to HDFS in HFiles, and fresh data stays in memory on the RegionServer node.

+When accessing data, HBase needs to generally look everywhere for cell values, i.e. every HFile and in memory.

+As long as there is room in memory, fresh KeyValues are added there.
+When that is full _(or another limit is reached)_, we flush all KeyValues to a new HFile.
+We do this sequentially in ascending order, HBlock by HBlock _(sorting is done whenever a new KeyValue is added with a tree map for instance, so we needn't do that here)_.
+We use a WAL to prevent loss when something crashes.
+We call this the HLog.
+When the HLog is full, we flush all KeyValues in memory to a new HFile.

+After many flushes, the number of HFiles can grow - this becomes impractical.
+We do compaction when necessary.
+Since the data in the individual HFiles is sorted, we can merge in $O(n)$ time.

+## Bootstrapping lookups

+In order to know which RegionServer a client needs to communicat with, there is a big lookup table - this lookup table is also an HBase table, but it fits on a single machine.
+We call this the **meta table**.

+## Caching

+Instead of just keeping a MemStore in memory, we also have a cache.

+## Bloom filters

+We don't want to look for KeyValues in every HFile.
+We can basically tell you with absolute certainty if a key _doesn't_ belong to a given HFile, otherwise we have a _maybe_ - just look at the HFiles that maybe have the key.
+We can drastically reduce the search space.

+## Data Locality and Short Circuiting

+RegionServers are colocated with DataNodes _(same machine)_.
+So when we flush KeyValues to a new HFile, a replica of each HDFS Block of the HFile is written by the DataNode process living on the same machine.
+This makes accessing KeyValues on local storage very efficient because there is no need to communicate with the NameNode - we just read from local storage.
+We call this **short-circuiting** in HDFS.

+It is of course possible that some replicas will be relocated during rebalancing of DataNodes, making short-circuiting not always possible.